Top 10 Best Metallica Songs

 I used to skip over this song when I first listened to Master of Puppets just because the intro was so long.
 I wish I could go back and slap myself because I was missing out.
 Orion is an absolute masterpiece, probably the most well-composed music Metallica has ever done.
 Awesome bass from Cliff, ridiculously heavy riffs, and a beautiful winding bridge.

 This is the combination of great lyrics with great music.
-"Wherever I may roam" is probably the most universal lyrics Metallica has ever produced.
+"Wherever I May Roam" is probably the most universal lyrics Metallica has ever produced.
 Even people living 1000 years ago could connect with the message behind it.
 No matter what we think, every one of us struggles for independence.
 These great lyrics (truly a masterpiece) are wrapped in very stimulating and exciting music.

-Tough to choose between Dyers Eve, Disposable Heroes, Fade To Black, and this.
+Tough to choose between Dyers Eve, Disposable Heroes, Fade to Black, and this.
 The intro makes me think of Cliff rising to heaven with angel wings, wearing his denim and Misfits shirt, smoking a cigarette, and giving everyone the finger.
 Of course, he didn't die until after this song, but still.

 I really don't know why all the Megadeth and Slayer fans think Metallica isn't thrash.
 Sure, they do have three slower albums, but the rest are hardcore.
 And you only have to listen to this song to understand what I am saying.
 I have listened to this song 330 times on my iPod, and the reason why is because of the hardcore riff, bone-crunching lyrics, and a skull-cracking solo mixed in with a very fast tempo throughout the whole song...
 THRASH 4 LIFE!

 People obviously don't know Metallica very well.
 This is their most underrated and amazing song ever.
 It's pure anger.
 Every time I listen to this song, I feel like going on a killing spree.
-I love every single song in the top ten, but this should for sure be up there at the one spot.
+I love every single song in the top ten, but this should for sure be up there at the number one spot.
 I'm not sure why, but this song is too damn low.

 I love the killer riff combined with the lyrics.